ResponsiveBP/Responsive/README.md

 ###Responsive is the developers framework.

-Frameworks like Bootstrap and Foundation are too design opinionated and heavy.
+Other frameworks are too design opinionated and heavy.
 They're great for prototyping but every time you start a real, front-facing, project with them you have to overwrite lots of designer styles that do nothing to add to the functionality of the website.
 That costs developers time and money.